Murder Mystery Game AI

 Here are some strategies to keep the challenge level just right:

 • Dynamic Clue Systems: These systems adjust puzzle difficulty based on player progress.
-For example, The Ultimate AI-Powered Murder Mystery Party Game uses real-time analytics to tweak difficulty through smart clue distribution, boosting replay value by 30%[1].
+For example, The Ultimate AI-Powered Murder Mystery Party Game uses real-time analytics to tweak difficulty through smart clue distribution, enhancing replay value.

 • Tiered Hint Structure: A well-structured hint system can keep frustration at bay.
 Offer hints that start subtle and become more direct, use character-based clues to maintain immersion, and include both visual and textual options to fit different preferences.
 Hosts should also have control over when and how often hints are given.